-Here are a few safety tips for free overnight parking (blacktop boondocking) at casinos:
+Here are a few safety tips for free overnight RV parking (blacktop boondocking) at casinos:

 1. After pulling in, check with security to verify whether you can stay overnight in the parking lot and ask where they want you to park.

-3. Blacktop boondockers: limit your free overnight stay to a single 24-hour period.
+3. Blacktop boondockers: limit your free overnight RV parking to a single 24-hour period.

 4. If there is no designated area for large vehicles, park on the perimeter of the lot.
 Don’t take up spaces intended for cars.
 (Note that casinos in crowded urban areas do not have space to accommodate RVs.
 Be sure to get permission before you park.)